-Trail Update: Bicycling weather has arrived and the trails are ready for your biking fun it's time to hit the trails!
+Trail Update: Bicycling weather has arrived and the trails are ready for your biking fun.
+It's time to hit the trails!
 Spring, Summer & Fall are the perfect great time to be out enjoying the trails.
-Reed City is your central location for all directions with our trail head, fire-pit & restrooms.
-Head North to LeRoy & Cadillac, West to Lake County & amazing trails, East to Evart & Farewell, South to Big Rapids.
+Reed City is your central location for all directions with our trail head, fire-pit and restrooms.
+Head North to LeRoy & Cadillac, West to Lake County and amazing trails, East to Evart and Farewell, South to Big Rapids.
 It's a beautiful time to get out and ride.

 Your adventure begins in Reed City, Crossroads of the White Pine and Pere Marquette Trails.
 Reed City Depot restrooms are available 24/7.